-The son of a Baptist minister, Jeremiah A. Wright, Jr. was born in Philadelphia on September 22, 1941.
+The son of a Baptist minister, Jeremiah Alvesta Wright, Jr. was born in Philadelphia on September 22, 1941.
 He left college in 1961 and joined the Marines for two years before going on to enlist with the Navy, where he was trained as a cardiopulmonary technician and was assigned to the medical team charged with the care of President Lyndon Johnson until 1967.
 Wright then went on to earn a master’s degree in English from Howard University in 1969.
 Six years later he earned an additional master’s degree from the University of Chicago Divinity School, and in 1990 he received a Doctor of Ministry Degree from United Theological Seminary.
 On March 1, 1972, Wright became the pastor of Chicago’s Trinity United Church of Christ (TUCC), a position he would hold for the next 36 years.
 When Rev. Wright took over as TUCC pastor, the church’s membership totaled 87.
 By 2007 it had become the largest congregation in the United Church of Christ, with more than 8,000 members.